-7.1.14.
+6.1.14.
 LANGUAGE BARRIERS AND LINGUISTIC AND CULTURAL MEDIATION

 Among language barriers, people experiencing migration currently living in Spain report how fast native speakers talk to each other; this often causes difficulties in fully understanding conversations.
 Migrants who have been received in Greece, on the other hand, report the difficulty of dealing with an alphabet different from the one of their languages of origin.
 Foreign citizens living in Germany report the difficulty of relating to native speakers who often use a linguistic variety typical of a particular area, in this specific case the Bavarian dialect, a little different from standard German.
 The same difficulty is reported by people living in Italy, whose great regional linguistic variety is particularly well known.
 Furthermore, people experiencing migration in Italy also report the limited knowledge that adults or elderly people have of the English language, which could often solve problems of misunderstanding.
-With reference to cultural barriers, people report the difficulty in relating to cultural and religious elements different from their own and the prejudices and stereotypes that surround the figure of the 'migrant' in various European countries, especially in recent years.
+With reference to cultural barriers, people report the difficulty in relating to cultural and religious elements different from their own and the prejudices and stereotypes that surround immigrants in various European countries, especially in recent years.

-We asked people to specify how the host country tries to resolve any barriers that have arisen and if they are satisfied with it.
-To this question, many people report the difficulties encountered in finding work, a house to rent or even more simply in taking public transport.
+Many people report the difficulties encountered in finding work, a house to rent or even more simply in taking public transport.
 Some recognise that they have been able to count on the help and generosity of voluntary associations and neighbours.
 Furthermore, many informants tell of their bureaucratic and administrative problems, mainly linked to the long time it took to obtain the residence permit, the recognition of educational qualifications and to proceed with the reunification with their family members.
 These are issues that represent real obstacles to the attainment of that security and that much-desired stability after so much suffering.

-The overall reading of the data allows us to have a fairly precise representation of the migrant.
-The data highlight the role of training in the situation of immigration, which, as Demetrio and Favaro (1992: 88) state, "must therefore be read and placed within an individual and collective dynamic, which sees coexisting needs and ambivalent tensions that oscillate between projects of return, social promotion, need for adaptation and acts of stabilisation".
+These data "must be read and placed within an individual and collective dynamic, which sees coexisting needs and ambivalent tensions that oscillate between projects of return, social promotion, need for adaptation and acts of stabilisation" (Demetrio and Favaro, 1992: 88).

-■ 7.2 Findings of teacher survey
+■ 6.2 Findings of teacher survey